*WARNING: This review goes into full spoilers for the film.

 The entire supporting cast does their jobs extremely well.
 Jeremy Irons, Gal Gadot, Amy Adams, Laurence Fishburne, Holly Hunter, and Scoot McNairy all give great performances.

 Hans Zimmer does great with the score.
 Each character has their own theme song that delves into their character by the instrument and sound.
-Superman’s theme is played using mainly drums to emphasize the stoic, peaceful, methodical nature of Superman.
+Superman’s theme is played using mainly drums to emphasize the stoic, peaceful, nature of Superman.
 Batman’s theme uses mainly horns to emphasize the hunter idea, as well as something more loud, frightening, and unknown.
-Wonder Woman’s theme uses mainly electric guitar to emphasize her foreign roots, and to emphasize the surprise of her first appearance in the film.
 Lex Luthor’s theme uses strings to demonstrate how he is pulling the strings, and manipulating things behind the scenes.

 Screenwriter Chris Terrio did a great job.
 He mentioned in an interview with the Wall Street Journal, “This has been the most rigorous intellectual exercise I’ve had in my writing life.
 For “Batman v Superman,” I wanted to really dig into everything from ideas about American power to the structure of revenge tragedies to the huge canon of DC Comics to Amazon mythology.”
 This shows how much Terrio put in to make the film the great quality that it is, as well as establishes the ideas and themes of the film that were explored.
 Terrio wrote this script in after 2013, where media false perception, politicians weaponize and manipulating media, as well as the culture war in America between conservatives and liberals, were already going on, but 2016 when the film was released, made these things more relevant and meaningful.
 All of these subjects BvS talks about with the rich, white, 1 percent, businessman, who wants away from government interference Batman representing conservatives and the foreign immigrant wanting universal action and change Superman representing liberals, both of which have problems, and are forced to fight because of false perceptions, when they really should come together to fight for their end goal: the greater good.